Harrison Biggins: Personal life

 He is the son of former Stoke City footballer Wayne Biggins.
-Harrison and his parents both had COVID-19 during the COVID-19 pandemic.
+Harrison and his parents all had COVID-19 during the COVID-19 pandemic.

 Career

 Born in Sheffield, Biggins played youth football with Barnsley.
 He moved from Stocksbridge Park Steels to Fleetwood Town in July 2017.
 He made his senior debut for the club on 8 November 2017, in an EFL Trophy match against Carlisle United.

 On 28 August 2020, Biggins joined League Two side Barrow on a season-long loan.
 He was recalled by Fleetwood on 1 February 2021.
 At the end of the 2020–21 season, a contract extension clause was activated.
 On 5 May 2022 it was announced that Biggins would be released from the club at the end of his contract.

 On 19 May 2022, it was announced that Biggins would sign for League Two side Doncaster Rovers on 1 July 2022.

+In June 2024, Biggins signed for Shrewsbury Town, with effect from 1 July 2024.
+In August 2024 he moved on loan to Carlisle United.
+The loan ended in January 2025, after Biggins was recalled by Shrewsbury.